Referendum transforms gay Ireland despite delay on first weddings

 “For the first time it has become something that isn’t pushed under the covers,” she said.

-A big impact is being felt in spite of a legal challenge which prevented parliament from changing the law before the summer recess, David Carroll, head of national gay youth organisation BelongTo, said.
+A big impact is being felt in spite of a legal challenge which prevented parliament from changing the law before the summer recess, David Carroll, head of national gay youth organization BelongTo, said.

 “Attitudes generally take longer to change than legislation ... but the momentum created by the referendum has created a huge shift.
 I don’t think we can go back to the way things were before.”